-Business Valuation: Newburyport Divorce Attorney
+Business Valuation in Divorce: Guidance from a Newburyport Divorce Attorney

-Business Valuation Explained
+Understanding Business Valuation

 • Income Value Approach: Businesses in Massachusetts are commonly valued using the income approach.
 You may also hear this approach referred to as a discounted cash-flow analysis.
 In effect, a company’s current income (cash flow) and projected future income will be analyzed to determine the appropriate value of the business.